 Melbourne Chai Crawl

 This post is dedicated to Jik, who also moved to Australia and shared the chai journey with me.
-She also keeps sending me Instagram reels of Melbourne chai spots that inspired this Melbourne Chai Crawl post.
+She keeps sending me Instagram reels of Melbourne chai spots, which inspired this Melbourne Chai Crawl post.

 Super Chai Smoothie